elektito/elektito.github.io/_posts/2016-12-03-building-flannel.md

 ---

-I just spent some time trying to build `flannel` and since there were some nuanced, I decided to list the instructions here.
+I just spent some time trying to build `flannel` and since there were some nuances, I decided to list the instructions here.

 1. Install build dependencies: